Barry-Fraser-Anderson/Barry-Fraser-Anderson/README.md

 Some of the projects and training courses that I have undertaken

-  - [GuitarMan](https://github.com/Barry-Fraser-Anderson/GuitarMan) - An app for managing links to online guitar lessons, using **C#, ASP.NET MVC, Entity Framework Core, Microsoft SQL Server**
+  - [GuitarMan](https://github.com/Barry-Fraser-Anderson/GuitarMan) - An app for managing links to online guitar lessons, using **C#, ASP.NET MVC, EF Core, Microsoft SQL Server**
   - [Tetris](https://github.com/Barry-Fraser-Anderson/Tetris) - A game, using **Python, Pygame**
   - [Credentials Vault](https://github.com/Barry-Fraser-Anderson/MyCreds) - A password vault, using **Vue3, NodeJS**
   - [TDD Example](https://github.com/Barry-Fraser-Anderson/TDDexample) - A TDD exercise, using **xUnit, FluentAssertions**